NoiseControllers/agar-clone/README.md

 ## Disclaimer

-Note that the aim of this repo is to study agar.io client, understand the mechaism and find possible improvemtns.
-It is worth pointing out that hosting a third-party client is against the [Terms](http://agar.io/terms.txt) and not recommended by the owner of this repo.
+Note that the aim of this repo is to study agar.io client, understand the mechaism and find possible improvements.
+It is worth pointing out that hosting a third-party agar client is against the [Terms](http://agar.io/terms.txt) and not recommended by the owner of this repo.
 Please think twice before hosting the client and do it at your own risk. :)